 The entity uses the 'cost of hedging' approach as introduced by IFRS 9 when hedging the foreign exchange spot risk.
-The changes in the fair value of the cross-currency swap attributable to the changes in the time value of the foreign currency basis spreads are deferred in other comprehensive income and are accumulated in the 'cost of hedging' reserve of the equity.
+The changes in the fair value of the cross-currency swap attributable to the changes of the foreign currency basis spreads are deferred in other comprehensive income and are accumulated in the 'cost of hedging' reserve of the equity.